Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Break Time to Express Milk

 According to Ala.
 Code § 22-1-13, a mother may breastfeed her child in any location, public or private, where the mother is otherwise authorized to be present.
-However, Alabama does not have a state law protecting an employee's right to breastfeed or express milk in the workplace.
+While Alabama does not currently have a state law protecting an employee's right to breastfeed or express milk in the workplace, Alabama employers may still be covered by the requirements of the federal PUMP Act.
+Additionally, HB 21, pending committee action in the Alabama House, would require employers to provide reasonable break time and a location for employees to express breast milk.

 Meal Breaks